knbknb/wordcloud-01/README.md

 There is also a *Slidify* [presentation documenting and pitching the app][3].

+Related preprocessing scripts are in its [own repository](https://github.com/knbknb/R_text_mining) here on Github.

 Main Features
 -------------

-Just  use the interactive features on the left menu of the app.
+Just  use the interactive features on the left menu of [my Shiny app](https://rapps.shinyapps.io/wordcloud01/).

+Wait a bit (2 minutes) for the app to  startup.
+(I have no control over the duration of loading process.
+I could use smaller corpora but that would make the app more boring).